 The district court found, though, that the State offered no evidence as to what the Louisiana Legislature identified as communities of interest.
 Id. at 829.
 The State produced no witness testimony concerning communities of interest.
 Id.
 The district court concluded this was "a glaring omission" since Joint Rule 21 requires communities of interest to be prioritized over the preservation of political subdivisions.
 Id.; La.
 Leg.
 J.R.
-21. Instead, the State relied on the legislative comments made during the districting plan's enactment and ignored the witnesses who testified to the commonalities between the areas and communities utilized in the Plaintiffs' illustrative districting plans.3 Id.
+21. Instead, the State relied on the legislative comments made during the districting plan's enactment and ignored the witnesses who testified to the commonalities between the areas and communities utilized in the Plaintiffs' illustrative districting plans.
+Id.

-Somewhat similar arguments were rejected by the Supreme Court in Milligan, where no clear error existed in separating the district formed after the 2010 census in the region along Alabama's Gulf Coast into two different districts.
+Somewhat similar arguments were rejected by the Supreme Court in Milligan, where no clear error existed in separating an already identified district in the Alabama region along the Gulf of Mexico into two different districts.
 Milligan, 599 U.S. at 20-21.
 Both the Supreme Court and the Alabama district court found testimony by the same expert used in this case supporting one community of interest as "partial, selectively informed, and poorly supported."
 Id. at 21 (quoting Merrill, 582 F. Supp.
 3d at 1015).
+Similarly, here, the State asserts that the Legislature intended to keep the communities separate, lay testimony at roadshows clearly supported the constituency support of the enacted plan, and there was no need to combine clearly distinct urban and rural communities of interest.

-3 The State does not argue for reversal on the basis that it was given inadequate time to prepare its case prior to the issuance of the preliminary injunction.
-It did make that argument to the panel that granted a mandamus stopping the scheduling of a hearing on a remedy for the preliminary injunction.
+The district court determined that these illustrative districts share many cultural, economic, social, and educational ties despite the distance and distinct community identities.
+Robinson, 605 F. Supp.
+3d at 786-97, 828-31.
+There was unrebutted evidence by the Plaintiffs experts, who utilized road-show testimony and socioeconomic data to construct the plans, that there are commonalities between the districts.
+Id.
+The Plaintiffs further identified the desire by some voters to split Baton Rouge from New Orleans and the argument to the panel that granted a mandamus stopping the scheduling of a hearing on a remedy for the preliminary injunction.
 In re Landry, 83 F.4th at 305.
 The issue not having been raised with us, we do not consider it.
-We are ordering that the district court now conduct a trial, allowing any deficiencies in the 2022 hearing to be corrected.
+We are ordering that the district court now conduct a trial allowing any deficiencies in the 2022 bearing to be corrected.